Apache Flink - Core Concepts¶

 cross join lateral table(SEQUENCE(1,3)) as S(salt_id)

-The joins now taking into account the combined key:
+The join now uses the combined key:

 select